 - The print-ready PDF

-- Submit final design on or before the deadline date.
+- Submit final design for Step 7 sign-off on or before the deadline date.

 - Mind maps